evendis/mandrill-rails/README.md

     end

-=== How can I authenticate multiple Mandrill Webhooks in the same controller?
+### How can I authenticate multiple Mandrill Webhooks in the same controller?

 Sometimes you may have more than one WebHook sending requests to a single controller, for example if you have one handling 'click' events, and another sending inbound email.
 Mandrill assigns separate API keys to each of these.

-In this case, just add all the valid API keys you will allow with <tt>authenticate_with_mandrill_keys!</tt>, for example:
+In this case, just add all the valid API keys you will allow with `authenticate_with_mandrill_keys!`, for example:

     class InboxController < ApplicationController
       include Mandrill::Rails::WebHookProcessor